 The flat side makes the logs easier to build with, there being no need to notch them as with round logs, and you can put wall studs right up against them.
 Or, if you want a natural wood interior finish, the smooth surface means not dust collects as on curved interior logs.

-Unlike a single tongue and groove in the center, our logs won’t allow water to seep in through capillary action, creating wet spots that can lead to decay.
+Unlike a single tongue and groove in the center, logs won’t allow water to seep in through capillary action, creating wet spots that can lead to decay.

-We mill our logs with lower exterior drip edges.
+Log should be milled with lower exterior drip edges.
 These slightly curved lips allow rain water to drip off and away from your home’s exterior rather than collecting and seeping in.

 The result is a smooth finish with no rough spots and extremely accurate milling to within 1/16 of an inch.
 So everything fits together accurately.